Cannabis Info

 Do all cannabis products make you “high”?

-No. Cannabis products containing THC will have an intoxicating effect or produce a “high”.
-However, some cannabis products are exclusively CBD and generally have no intoxicating effects.
+No. Cannabis products containing tetrahydrocannabinol (THC) will have an intoxicating effect or produce a “high.”
+However, some cannabis products contain exclusively cannabidiol (CBD) and generally have no intoxicating effects.

 -